miguelangelo78/Javascript-RSS-Reader/README.md

 # Javascript-RSS-Reader
-RSS Reader using javascript and PHP also including CSS Bootstrap
+RSS Reader using Javascript, jQuery, PHP and MySQL, also including CSS Bootstrap